Upcoming

 Please sign up here if you would like lunch during the September Mini-Symposium.
 More information about the symposia is below.

-The 2025-2026 academic year will feature the Mini-Symposia on the following dates: Friday, September 26, 2025; Friday, November 7, 2025; Friday, January 30, 2026; and Friday, February 20, 2026.
+Please feel free to come for all or part of the day–no need to register; if you would like to join in the lunch, sign up above.
+The 2025-2026 academic year will feature the Mini-Symposia on Friday, September 26, 2025; Friday, November 7, 2025; Friday, January 30, 2026; and Friday, February 20, 2026.

 The schedule for Friday, November 7, 2025, is as follows: